 Since nonprofit CRM software addresses so many different aspects of fundraising, chances are that most staff members at your organization will be using it to inform their jobs!

 That’s why it’s important to get feedback from different departments of your organization.
 Your nonprofit CRM must be able to address universal organizational needs if you want to see the best results.

 Survey your development team, your marketing staff, your event planning committee, your grant writers, etc. If you anticipate that an employee will be using the CRM, ask them what features and improvements they would like to see from the new software!

-3. Determine how many staffers will need to use the system.
+3. Determine how many staffers will need to use your CRM.

 Surveying your staff will give you insight into another important consideration that must be made when shopping for nonprofit CRM software: the number of people who will need to use the system.

 If you aren’t that familiar with CRM software, this consideration might not be the most intuitive.
 However, it is of the utmost importance.

 Many nonprofit CRMs place a cap on the number of users who can access them.
 Most vendors offer multiple CRM packages to accommodate varying numbers of users, so you should certainly be able to find a solution that fits your needs.
 However, another important thing to consider is that the more users your nonprofit CRM supports, the pricier the software is going to be.

 Your staff members aren’t the only people you should be considering when purchasing nonprofit CRM software.
 The software is called constituent relationship management software for a reason—because it houses your donors and other constituents!

 Just like the price of CRM software can be influenced by number of users, it can also be influenced by the number of constituents it’s able to store.
 Some platforms have a pre-set number of users built into the cost, while others will charge you a small fee (for example, 1¢) per constituent profile.